 Employee Engagement Activities: Quick Win Solutions

 - Implement regular employee engagement surveys to benchmark and track progress.

 - Set up a cross-departmental action group.

-- Invite employees to submit ideas or suggestions for organizational improvements via an online form.
+- Invite employees to submit ideas or suggestions for improvements via an online form.

-- Set up an employee engagement blog on the intranet for staff members to share ideas and insights with managers and colleagues alike.
+- Set up an intranet-based employee engagement blog where workers share ideas and insights with managers and colleagues.

-- Conduct intranet mini surveys in relation to specific issues, job roles or locations within the company to gather information and data outside of the main employee engagement survey.
+- Conduct snap polls about specific issues, job roles, or locations within the company to gather data outside your primary employee engagement surveys.

-- Set up a series of team building activities and events to improve team spirit and morale.
+- Set up a series of team-building activities and events to improve morale.

 - Implement a company-wide staff recognition scheme.

-- Develop an internal employee directory with photos and biographies.
+- Develop online employee profiles with photos and biographies.

 Longer Term Employee Engagement Projects

-- Improve internal communications to ensure staff are involved and informed.
+- Improve internal communications with two-way channels to ensure your people are involved and informed.

-- Review staff performance appraisal systems to ensure personal objectives are more closely aligned to organizational priorities.
+- Review performance appraisal systems so personal objectives are more closely aligned to organizational priorities.

-- Provide a training program for managers on how to facilitate engagement.
+- Provide a training program for managers on how to promote engagement in their teams.

-- Develop a set of employee engagement metrics to track progress.
+- Develop a set of employee engagement success metrics to track progress.

 Employee Action Plan Template

-So, now we have identified some key action points, let’s turn our attention to the employee plan.
-Developing the employee action plan is crucial to ensuring engagement initiatives are successfully implemented.
+So, now we have some key action points, let’s turn our attention to the employee engagement action plan.
+Preparation is crucial to the successful implementation of engagement initiatives.
 But what does an effective action plan look like?
-Well, there are certain elements that are common across all the best action plans.
-These elements include:
+Well, certain elements are common across all the best action plans.
+These include: